-After the reopening in March 2015, Himeji Castle has
+After the reopening in March 2015, Himeji Castle has welcomed many visitors.

-welcomed a large number of visitors.
 As such, they now issue numbered tickets to visitors in order to limit the number of people who can enter the Main Keep, reducing congestion, waiting time, and to protect the cultural properties.
-Please note that this means that there may be cases where some visitors are not allowed to enter the Main Keep.
+Please note that this means that there may be rare cases where some visitors are not allowed to enter the Main Keep.